geoph9/hass-gshell-extension/README.md

 Here, you can see the entity ids of my kitchen lights and my tv switch.

 In order to add a new entity id, you can simply copy the id in the text box after the `New Entity ID` text and then press `Add Entity ID`.

-On the other hand, if you want to delete an entity then you simply have to select it and then press the delete icon (on the bottom left).
+To delete an entity, select its name and press the delete icon (on the bottom left).

-### Handle Weather Statistics
+### Temperature/Humidity Sensors

-Initially, you will see the entry `false | false` in the panel.
-This means that the temperature entity id(s) has not been set.
+If the "Show Weather" option is set to True, you will see the entry `false | false` in the panel.
+This means that the temperature's entity id has not been set.
 In order to do that, open the preferences menu as described above.

 #### Adding Temperature Sensor

-Then, go to the `Temperature Entity ID` line and add the entity id of your temperature sensor.
+Change the `Temperature Entity ID` line and add the entity id of your temperature sensor.
 If you don't know it then go to the configuration page of your Home Assistance instance (bottom left) and then press the `Entities` entry.
-The id should look something like this: `sensor. livingroom_temperature`.
+The id should look something like this: `sensor.livingroom_temperature`.

 #### Adding Humidity Sensor